 According to U.S.S.C.
 523 (a) (16) I did not have the intention to keep the house.
 The bank foreclosed on the house in 2012 and removed the foreclosure 2 months later.
 They later foreclosed again in 2015 and sold the house.
 The HOA is using a debt collector to attempt to take $3800 that was...
 Read more »

 My mortgage was discharged in bankruptcy in 2010.
 It's just now going through foreclosure.
 If I can get a deed in lieu, can I make it part of the agreement that the bank will NOT report the deed in lieu to credit agencies or report it as settled?
-Can they even report that since they're not supposed...
+Can they even report that since they're...
 Read more »

 In general, the minimum waiting time after a deed in lieu to apply for a federally backed mortgage is two years.
 There are no mandated waiting times after for private lender.
 Having a hefty down payment and the funds to cover closing costs might enable you to obtain a new mortgage immediately after...Read more »